asantheb/platform/README.md

 # Voicegain Platform

 Voicegain privides a Speech-to-Text Platform built around a Deep Neural Network ASR engine.
-It supports open vocabulary speech transcription (real-time and off-line) and speech recognition (using context free grammars).
+It supports two models - 1) large vocabulary speech transcription (invokable real-time and off-line) and 2) speech recognition using context free grammars.
 Both are accessible via Web API.
-In addition, the recognizer is available with MRCP interface.
+Realtime Audio can be streamed over WebRTC, gRPC and web-sockets.
+In addition, the recognizer can be accessed using MRCP.
 Platform is accessible in the Cloud and can also be deployed at the [Edge](https://www.voicegain.ai/post/benefits-of-edge-deployment) (on-prem Edge Computing).

 This repository tracks public components of the Voicegain Platform.
 Things like: